ScottMinerGitHub/CSU-Global-Coursework/README.md

 ***

+## Folder Structure

+The following presents the folder structure of the repository.

-## MIS-500: History of Data Analytics
+### MIS-500: History of Data Analytics

 October 07, 2019 - December 01, 2019